plotXpose is a companion app with the book Mathematics for Electrical Engineering and Computing by Mary Attenborough - click for more info

 Google Play and the Google Play logo are trademarks of Google LLC.

-Versions will shortly be available for iOS and Windows.
+A version will shortly be available for Windows.

 plotXpose app is a companion to the book Mathematics for Electrical Engineering and Computing by Mary Attenborough, published by Newnes, 2003.